 NFMA analysts work with a broad array of stakeholders to develop RBPs in Disclosure, including municipal issuers, industry groups, bond counsel, and underwriters.
+Such legal disclosure requirements are based on whether information is "material" within the meaning of the federal anti-fraud laws and the RBPs should be read and applied, given that standard.
 We seek out municipal sector specialists to develop our best practices guidelines.
 RBPs are descriptions of the sector-specific financial and operating information needed to enable investors and other market participants to assess risk.
 The NFMA believes that the best practice in disclosure is one that provides a steady flow of timely information from borrowers to the market.
 Initial drafts of the RBPs in Disclosure are widely circulated, and input is then solicited from interested parties during an industry comment period.
 The paper is then revised to incorporate the feedback received.
 The NFMA understands that this RBP is not intended to be a one-size-fits-all recommendation and that all information requested may not apply to every transaction in the sector.